 How many times have I seen great ideas pushed forward in development when something really similar has failed — maybe even recently.
 You darn well better have a good understanding of what is / has been attempted, and why they failed.
 You may succeed where someone else didn’t, but you better have a super good understanding before stepping out of that door.

 Since I am not an expert in marketing or market research, I’ll leave this topic to others.

 Gathering Outside Information (our Speaker Example):

-Sadly, when this step is skipped (or over optimistically done), time and money are usually wasted.
+Sadly, when this product planning step is skipped (or over optimistically done), time and money are usually wasted.
 It’s OK to determine that the product can’t make money, and it’s much better to do it now than later.
 Take some time and develop the business plan.
 Get some help if you need it — I did.
 It’s important, and it’s eye-opening.

 As far as what kind of plan, options are available.
 You can certainly do a traditional plan, or something a little more current like a Business Model Canvas.